 Online Master of Science in Nursing: Patient Safety and Quality Degree (MSN)

 The online Master of Science in Nursing: Patient Safety and Quality degree will give you an in depth understanding of the current issues impacting healthcare, principles of patient safety, types of healthcare errors and the associated impacts on patient outcomes.
 The coursework is focused on understanding, applying and evaluating patient safety principles, healthcare errors and creating a culture of safety.
-The MSN program is pending approval by the Southern Association of Colleges and Schools Commission on Colleges.
 Classes are expected to begin Fall 2020.

 Why choose the MSN Degree Program at FSU?